 For eye allergy relief, Allergy & Asthma Specialists of North Florida can prescribe or recommend multiple eye allergy treatments including oral antihistamines, decongestants, antihistamine and decongestant/antihistamine-combination eye drops available over-the-counter or by prescription; and allergen immunotherapy (allergy shots).
 Medications and eye drops are often effective in relieving eye allergy symptoms but only allergen immunotherapy has yet been proven to address underlying issues, potentially curing a patient’s eye allergy.

 The near constant itching and watering of the eyes caused by the triggering of an eye allergy can be disruptive to a sufferer’s day-to-day life.
 Luckily, most pose no long term risks to your eyes or eyesight.
 However, a few rare conditions associated with eczema (also known as “atopic dermatitis”) and other diseases can cause inflammation that potentially can damage your eyesight.

 If you suffer from eye allergies, Allergy & Asthma Specialists of North Florida offers you eye allergy relief.
 Contact us via our online email form or call for an appointment at one of our four convenient Jacksonville area locations.
-We have offices on University Boulevard, the Westside, in Mandarin and in Orange Park.
+We have offices on St. John’s Bluff Blvd., the Westside, in Mandarin and in Orange Park.